Data-Driven Control for Linear Discrete-Time Delay Systems: Conclusions

 In this work we have presented a method for designing robust controllers for LTD-TDSs relying exclusively on input-state data recorded from the system, i.e., avoiding the system modeling.
 We have provided explicit data-dependent formulas to compute state feedback gains for stabilization, guaranteed cost control and $H_{\infty}$ control.
 By accounting on possible noise and unknown constant delays in the recorded data, the method ensures closed-loop stability of the system with the computed gain even under such circumstances.

-Two main advantages of the presented approach in contrast with other related results based on learning, neural networks, etc., is that not only robustness guarantees of the control system are provided, but also that the amount of data required for the control design can be drastically reduced as shown in the numerical example.
+Differently from other methods based on data \cite{Persis2019,vanWaarden2020}, we have investigated robustness against uncertain delays.
+The proposed design approach provides stability guarantees on the closed-loop system through a robust control design.
+Furthermore, the amount of data required for the control design is relatively small as is shown in the numerical example.

 Future work will be geared towards the implementation and experimental validation of the reported results in real-world applications, such as traffic control or power systems operation.
 Likewise, we plan to investigate extensions to nonlinear systems, possibly by incorporating prior system knowledge as recently proposed in \cite{Berberich2020_2}.